ikvmnet/ikvm-bytecode/README.md

 ## IKVM.ByteCode.Parsing

 Contains Record structures and classes that represent the raw values that might appear in a Java class file.
-These types are not blittable, but do contain a TryRead method and TryWrite method, targeting a ClassFormatReader and ClassFormatWriter respectively.
+These types are not blittable, but do contain a TryRead method, targeting a ClassFormatReader.

 ## IVKM.ByteCode.Reading